mhaupt/basicode/README.md

 Java and there are multiple unused line numbers below 1000 that can be used for additional subroutines.

+### Dump All (Selected) Variable Values and Array Contents: `GOSUB 960 (961)`

+Call these subroutines to dump all (`960`) or a selection of (`961`) variable values and array contents to the Java console.
+For `GOSUB 961`, the `OD$()` array controls what is dumped.
+Each element of that array should be the name of a variable or array the values or contents of which should be displayed.
+The `OD$()` array must be declared and properly dimensioned before the first use of this subroutine.

 ### Call Stack: `GOSUB 962`

 Whenever this subroutine is called during execution, the current BASICODE call